sulu/sulu-docs/bundles/http_cache.rst

 HttpCacheBundle
 ===============

-The SuluHttpCache bundle provides integration between Sulu <--> FOSHttpCacheBundle <--> HTTP caching proxies.
+The SuluHttpCache bundle provides integration between Sulu and HTTP caching proxies using the `FOSHttpCacheBundle`_.

 CacheManager
 ------------